 Also noteworthy is that a man left his father and mother to be with his wife (Genesis 2:24).
 This was how life was in Eden.
 In patrilineal societies, family groups centre around fathers, while matrilineal societies centre around mothers.
 Women join their husbands’ families in patrilineal societies.
 The man leaving his father and mother thus suggests that family groups in Eden were matrilineal.
 Experts still debate whether hunter-gatherers lived in patrilineal or matrilineal groups.
 The limited interest of men in childcare suggests that matrilineal groups could have been the standard as long as there were no compelling reasons to do otherwise.
 These reasons emerged with the advent of agriculture.
 The title Mother of All the Living may also refer to the Mother Goddess.5 Ashera was the Mother Goddess in Canaan, and one of the deities of the Jews before they became monotheists.
 Eve also resembles Namma, the primordial mother in the story of Enki and Ninmah.

 The Fall is about the curse of knowledge.
 More knowledge doesn’t make your life better.
-Knowledge of agriculture allowed the switch from hunting and gathering to agriculture, and condemned humankind to a life of toil.
+Knowledge of agriculture enabled the switch from hunting and gathering to agriculture, and condemned humankind to a life of toil.
 The life of hunter-gatherers was more agreeable than the plight of farmers who came later on.
 They had a more varied diet, worked fewer hours, and spent their time doing more exciting things.
 Additionally, they were less likely to face starvation, disease, and warfare.
 The Agricultural Revolution did increase the total amount of available food.
-However, all this extra food didn’t result in a better diet or life, but only in more people, including elites such as kings and priests, who ate the extra food.
+However, all this extra food didn’t lead to a better diet or a better life.
+It only allowed more people to survive, including elites such as kings and priests, who ate the extra food.
 The peasants worked harder than the foragers before them and got a poorer life in return.1

-In ancient cultures, people venerated snakes for their wisdom and knowledge, so consulting a snake for advice was not unusual.
+In ancient cultures, people venerated snakes for their wisdom, so consulting a snake for advice was not unusual.
 The tree of knowledge relates to the sacred tree, which may explain why it was forbidden to eat from it.
-Eve’s deed may reflect the role of women in starting the Agricultural Revolution.
+Eve’s deed may reflect women’s role in starting the Agricultural Revolution.
 Farmers must protect their crops from thieves.
 Otherwise, they face starvation.
 That condemned men to a life of warfare.
 And so, Cain, a crop planter, murdered Abel, a cattle herder.
 Perhaps Cain had only meagre offerings to God because Abel’s animals ate from his crops.

 The Abrahamic religions disagree with our Creator being a woman.
 The Jewish deity Yahweh and the Arabian deity Allah were male, even though many people now think God has no gender.
 Yahweh and Allah had wives and children before monotheism took over.
 Allah was at first the supreme deity of Mecca.
 Later, the owner of the universe appropriated this title.
 To address the confusion this act generated, the Quran stresses that God has no partner or children.
 Unlike Christians, Jews and Muslims don’t see God as a Father.
 But Christians are born of God, a most remarkable wording indeed.